 Further, Figure 19 shows the results of the questions about the measures to counter poverty.
 Four times as many respondents from developed regions indicated there had been no progress compared to those who reported progress.
 In contrast, responses were tied in developing regions, with respondents reporting progress and the lack thereof each at 30%.
-Similarly, responses from the regions were divided on the question of progress of measures.
+Responses from the regions were divided as on the question of future prospects of poverty shown in Figure 18.